Updated October 15th, 2020.

 You can password-protect a Numbers document on your iPhone or iPad.
 No one can open it without the password.
 This way, if your iPhone or iPhone is unlocked, your document is still protected.
-It’s really easy to do.(If you know how to do this for a Pages document on your iPhone or iPad you already know how to do it with Numbers.)
+It’s really easy to do.

 Then tap where it says “Set Password.”